 To make matters worse, the global pandemic and associated lockdown measures are worsening extant challenges.
 Lebanon and Uganda are therefore experiencing a crisis within a crisis.
 Covid-19 is exacerbating job shortages and economic problems by placing additional strain on the already thin markets of refugee-hosting areas.
 As such, governments and partners in Lebanon and Uganda are faced with a triple challenge: i) providing immediate emergency support to refugee and host communities; ii) ensuring post-Covid-19 economic recovery and iii) stimulating growth and labour demand in thin, refugee-hosting markets.

 Complex challenges such as this one tend to require systemic solutions.
-The ILO’s adapts market systems development principles to the complexity of forced displacement contexts.
-Using the approach, the ILO recently conducted two market system analyses, one in the and one in to better understand how sector-targeted interventions could secure and increase economic opportunities and benefits for both refugees and host communities.
+The ILO’s Approach to Inclusive Market Systems (AIMS) adapts market systems development principles to the complexity of forced displacement contexts.
+Using the approach, the ILO recently conducted two market system analyses, one in the Arua region in Uganda and one in Lebanon to better understand how sector-targeted interventions could secure and increase economic opportunities and benefits for both refugees and host communities.
 Three generalizable insights emerge from the AIMS analyses:

 - Both analyses stress the importance of strengthening those value chains that are core to target groups’ livelihoods during the pandemic, and likely to recover post-Covid-19.
 In both focus regions, the agricultural sector is the main source of employment and livelihood for hosts and refugees (although in different occupations).
 The assessments find that promoting staple agricultural value chains is therefore an important avenue to safeguarding livelihoods of refugees and hosts during the pandemic and to supporting recovery in Lebanon and Uganda.